RCN-ECS/2022_TrainingIntegrationWorkshop/README.md

 * [Instructions for speakers, moderators, and panelists](https://github.com/RCN-ECS/2022_TrainingIntegrationWorkshop/blob/main/InstructionsForSpeakers.md)
 * [Covid and masking policies](https://www.shoalsmarinelaboratory.org/sites/shoalsmarinelaboratory.org/files/media/pdf/Other_Misc/sml_2022_covid_safety_plan_6.2.22_updated.pdf)

-# Join the conversation on Slack or Twitter
-We have set up Slack channel at [evolvingseas.slack.com](evolvingseas.slack.com).
-To join the channel please [visit this site](https://join.slack.com/t/evolvingseas/shared_invite/enQtNTI4MjcwMjg5NTM5LWFiMGM0OTczMzllODg3NGQxYzBlNTA4NTE2OWI5ZWEwNjU3MTQ2ZTk3OWYxMjA5NzQxMmQwNTVmZDE1ZGE0NDc).

-Our Twitter handle is @evolvingseas and the hashtag for this workshop is #RCNECS2022

 # Tentative Schedule
 '* indicates session will be broadcast virtually